aboutcode-org/scancode.io/docs/tutorial-4.rst

 Resources
 ---------
-Similar to **Packages**, the total number of discovered **Codebase Resources** is shown on both ScanCode.io homepage and the "alpine" project page.
+Similar to **Packages**, the total number of discovered **Codebase Resources** is shown on both ScanCode.io homepage and the "alpine-httpie" project page.
 Clicking on this number reveals a detailed table for all found code resources.

 Further, the project page offers a group of Doughnut charts that filter code resources by **Programming Language**, **Mime Type**, **Holder**, **Copyright**,